-Laminectomy is most commonly performed to relieve the pressure spinal stenosis places on your spinal cord or nerves.
+Bony overgrowths within the spinal canal can narrow the space available in your spinal cord and nerves.
 This pressure can cause pain, weakness or numbness that can radiate down your arms or legs.
 Laminectomy is usually better at relieving these types of radiating symptoms than it is at relieving actual back pain.

 Your doctor may recommend laminectomy if:

 - Conservative treatment, such as medication or physical therapy, fails to improve your symptoms